gunnerVivek/response_encoding/README.md

 # Response Coding
 It calculates response ratio of each category for every Target Label.
 One column per target class is returned.
+Only one Feature column is received as Input, i.e. only one column can be vectorized by a single instance of th vectorizer.
 ## Scenario:
    > Binary classification.
 Positive class is labelled `1` and Negative class is labelled `0`.
    > Transformer will output one column for each target class.